This is my book review of “I Know You Know” by Gilly MacMillan, an author I’ve always admired.

 Cody is haunted by the deaths of his friends and hopes to uncover new evidence about who might have killed them, as he does not think it was Sidney Noyce.
 He thinks Sidney Noyce was encouraged to confess to the crime under duress.

 Now that Cody is a filmmaker, he returns to Bristol and starts a podcast called “It’s Time To Tell.”
 In the podcast he goes over the crime and interviews everyone he can locate who had anything to do with it, trying to encourage the public to come to him with clues they might have forgotten.

 Then a long dead body is found in the same location where the boys were found decades before.
-Another murder investigation is opened that just might lead to why the boys being murdered.
+Another murder investigation is opened that just might lead to why the boys were murdered.
 And it might lead to who killed them.

 I don’t recall ever reading a book by Gilly McMillan that I did not enjoy.
 She has a way of telling a story that compels me to keep reading.

 Her books are mysteries and she drops clues in her chapters that lure you to keep turning the pages to try and figure out who, what, where and why.

 Gilly Macmillan is the New York Times bestselling author of What She Knew and The Perfect Girl.